imane-ayouni/Breast-Cancer-Detection-from-Ultrasound-pictures-using-CNN/README.md

 ## Topic
 Topic
 In this notebook I will be dealing with ultrasound pictures classification.
-The task is to be able to tell from a scan pictures whether or not a tumor is benign or cancerous.
+The task is to be able to tell from  scan pictures whether a tumor is benign or cancerous.
 I will be using a convolutional network to classify the images and will try to achieve an accuracy above 80%.

 ## Objective